ibm-cloud-docs/openshift/openshift_tech.md

 :  The master and all master components are dedicated only to you, and are not shared with other IBM customers.

 Replicas
 :   Master components, including the {{site.data.keyword.redhat_openshift_notm}} API server and etcd data store have three replicas and, if located in a multizone metro, are spread across zones for even higher availability.
-The master components are backed up every 8 hours.

 `cloud-controller-manager`
 :   The cloud controller manager manages cloud provider-specific components such as the {{site.data.keyword.cloud_notm}} load balancer.